-Our team (and customers) had been using Trello for years and had only recently undergone a transition to Airtable.
+Our team (and customers) used Trello for years before transitioning to Airtable several years ago.
 We were having a tough time adjusting (old habits die hard), and my Process Street colleague Ben Brandall was trying to get to the bottom of why.

 That’s why I’m writing this post.
 After having used both apps personally and professionally for more than three years, I’ve been able to get to grips with who these apps are designed for and what makes them useful.